utkarshn03/Advance-Programming-Lab/README.md

 # Advance-Programming-Lab
-It is a repository for advance programming lab inclusive for any new learner for rust.
+It is a repository for advance programming lab inclusive for any new learner for r-script.